JWIG User Manual

 The design of JWIG allows some specialized program analyses to be performed, such that the programmer can check - at compile time - that certain kinds of errors cannot occur at runtime.
 The JWIG analyzer considers the following properties for a given program:

-Additionally, the program analysis can produce a global control-flow graph of a web application to visualize its structure.
+Additionally, the program analysis can produce a global control-flow graph of a web app to visualize its structure.

 Example: QuickPoll